muarshad01/DeepSeek/Notes/lecture11_notes.md

 * Normal Multi-Head Attention (MHA) - 400 GB
 * Multi Query Attentino (MQA) - 3 GB
-* MQA reduces the KV size by a factor of 128
+* MQA reduces the KV size by a factor of 128 for DeepSeek

 #### Disadvantages of MQA
 * Significant performance degradation